-- Understanding, critically assessing and knowing how to use and apply information sources related to nutrition, food, lifestyle and health. - 2.
-Being familiar with nutrients, their function in an organism, bioavailability, requirements and recommended quantities, as well as the bases of energetic and nutritional balance. - 3.
-Interpreting a nutritional diagnosis, evaluating nutritional aspects of a clinical record and implementing a dietary treatment plan. - Understanding the structure of food services, nutrition departments and hospital nutritionists, identifying and developing the functions of a nutritionist-dietician in a multidisciplinary team. - 5.
-Perform food system management and leadership functions that consider sustainability in business, healthcare, community, and institutional areas
+1. Understanding, critically assessing and knowing how to use and apply

+- Being familiar with nutrients, their function in an organism, bioavailability, requirements and recommended quantities, as well as the bases of energetic and nutritional balance. - 3.
+Interpreting a nutritional diagnosis, evaluating nutritional aspects of a clinical record and implementing a dietary treatment plan. - 4.
+Understanding the structure of food services, nutrition departments and hospital nutritionists, identifying and developing the functions of a nutritionist-dietician in a multidisciplinary team. - Perform food system management and leadership functions that consider sustainability in business, healthcare, community, and institutional areas